City of Cape Town © Johanna Westermann

 Initiating a Stakeholder-led Transition in Cape Town

-Cape Town is located in the Western Cape Province, at the south-western tip of the African continent, bordered by the Atlantic Ocean to the west and the Indian Ocean to the south.
-The Western Cape is renowned for its rich biodiversity, featuring mountains, valleys, and expansive beaches.
+Cape Town is located in the Western Cape province, at the south-western tip of the African continent, bordered by the Atlantic Ocean to the west and the Indian Ocean to the south.
+The Western Cape is renowned for its rich biodiversity, featuring mountains, valleys, and extensive beaches.
 The region has a Mediterranean climate, with cold winters and hot summers.
-At its heart lies Cape Town, the country’s oldest city and home to nearly two-thirds of the Western Cape's population.
-With almost five million inhabitants, Cape Town is South Africa’s second-largest economic center and the second most populous city after Johannesburg.
+At the heart of this region lies Cape Town, the country’s oldest city and home to nearly two-thirds of the Western Cape's population.
+With almost five million inhabitants, Cape Town is South Africa’s second-largest economic centre and second most populous city after Johannesburg.

-The City of Cape Town (CoCT) has shown ambition in steering the transition toward a more equitable and climate-friendly urban future, as evidenced by its commitment to carbon neutrality by 2050, its Climate Change Action Plan, and active participation in global city networks.
-However, despite these policies and initiatives, progress in transforming the spatial and economic patterns of urban development has been slow, perpetuating social divisions and economic struggles.
+The City of Cape Town has shown ambition in steering the transition towards a more equitable and climate-friendly urban future.
+This is evident in its commitment to achieving carbon neutrality by 2050, its Climate Change Action Plan, and its active participation in global city networks.
+Despite these policies and initiatives, progress in transforming the spatial and economic patterns of urban development has been slow, perpetuating social divisions and economic hardship.

 Socio-Spatial Inequality and Climate Change Impacts

-Cape Town faces a severe housing shortage driven by rapid urbanization and population growth, further exacerbated by socio-spatial inequalities and historical injustices.
-The spatial divisions imposed during the colonial and apartheid eras continue to shape the city’s landscape, reinforcing patterns of segregation and unequal access to the benefits of urban agglomeration.
-This segregation results in stark disparities in living conditions, access to education, economic opportunities, and overall quality of life.
-A significant portion of Cape Town’s residents lack access to adequate housing, quality education, healthcare, and reliable, affordable public transport.
-Addressing these needs is critical, with the primary focus on providing safe, accessible, and affordable housing, regardless of the construction materials used.
+Cape Town faces a severe housing shortage, driven by rapid urbanisation and population growth.
+This issue is further exacerbated by socio-spatial inequalities and historical injustices.
+The spatial divisions imposed during the colonial and apartheid eras continue to shape the city’s landscape, reinforcing patterns of segregation and unequal access to the advantages of urban agglomeration.
+These divisions result in stark disparities in living conditions, access to education and economic opportunities, and overall quality of life.
+Many Cape Town residents lack access to adequate housing, quality education, healthcare and reliable, affordable public transport.
+It is crucial to address these needs, primarily by providing safe, accessible and affordable housing, regardless of the construction materials used.

-Climate change presents significant and escalating challenges for Cape Town, including the increasing frequency and intensity of extreme weather events such as droughts, heavy rainfall, and heat waves.
-These challenges are compounded by issues like severe water scarcity and a heightened risk of both bush and shack fires.
-The city’s coastal location further exposes it to coastal erosion and storm surges, while shifting rainfall patterns threaten food security and biodiversity in the Cape Floral region.
-Over the past decade, Cape Town has faced severe droughts due to a significant reduction in rainfall, and it is projected to experience above-average increases in annual and maximum temperatures.
-Cape Town has implemented several programs to support climate change adaptation, mitigation, and resilience, including a Cape Town Climate Change Action Plan.
-However, these initiatives are not as well integrated with the City’s other spatial and urban planning policies, which tend to focus on attracting investment by lowering barriers for private sector developers and employing conventional building approaches to promote economic growth and job creation.
+Climate change poses major challenges to Cape Town, including an increasing frequency and intensity of extreme weather events such as droughts, heavy rainfall and heatwaves.
+These challenges are compounded by severe water scarcity and an increased risk of bush and shack fires.
+The city’s coastal location further exposes it to coastal erosion and storm surges, while changing rainfall patterns endanger food security and biodiversity in the Cape Floral region.
+Over the past decade, Cape Town has faced severe droughts due to a significant reduction in rainfall, and it is projected to undergo above-average increases in both annual and maximum temperatures.
+The city has implemented several programmes to support climate change adaptation, mitigation, and resilience, including the Cape Town Climate Change Action Plan.
+However, these initiatives are not fully integrated with the city's other spatial and urban planning policies, which tend to focus on attracting investment by lowering barriers for private-sector developers and employing conventional building approaches to promote economic growth and job creation.

 Windows of Opportunity

 The Cape Town case study is additionally supported by the Toni Piech Foundation.
-For further information, read our news posts.
+See News Section

 Resources